-Crooked or misaligned teeth can cause health or speech problems, and may affect3 how you bite and chew.
-On top of that, it can be harder to clean your teeth, thereby increasing the risk of tooth decay and gum disease
+Crooked or misaligned teeth can cause health or speech problems, and may affect how you bite and chew.
+On top of that, it can be harder to clean your teeth, thereby increasing the risk of tooth decay and gum disease.

 Straightening teeth won’t just make for a more attractive smile; it can also be key to improving dental health and relieving other issues such as jaw pain which may be caused by traumatic bites and habits.

 Dental veneers can help to correct teeth alignment and spacing, especially for relatively minor cases.
 It is a viable option for patients who are not so keen in more complex orthodontic procedures or wish to prevent a future need for braces.

 Dental Veneers can correct chipped or cracked teeth

 Chipped or cracked teeth are a common problem caused by accidents, cavities, poor oral hygiene, or bad habits such as tooth grinding.
 Cracked and chipped teeth can lead to hypersensitivity and eventually trauma to the nerve within a tooth.
 This would put you at high risk of needing root canal treatment.
 If left untreated, they can lead to more serious health problems such as infections.

 With veneers, the chip or crack can be effectively covered.
 Moreover, it is a long-lasting treatment that doesn’t involve severe modification of the tooth thus minimizing the biological cost!